 There are fewer companies operating at Ciampino than at Fiumicino, and as a consequence when several flights at the same time they can be a little oversubscribed.
-They take less time to get to the city center than from Fiumicino – only about 25 minutes – and also end up at Termini Station.
+They take less time to get to the city center than from Fiumicino – between 30-40 minutes – and also end up at Termini Station.

 |Drops you at hotel, personal service, waits for your flight 24-hour service, transparent pricing||Subject to traffic||Book Now =>|

 |Drops you at hotel, not extortionate||Subject to traffic, bad reputation for ‘hidden extras’||Pay driver|

 |Drops you at hotel||Subject to traffic, relatively expensive||Boook Now =>|